root-7325/JavaBS/README.md

 ## 🚀 Quick Start
 1. Setup MySQL Server
     - Fill in your credentials template located in: `src/main/resources/hibernate.cfg.template.xml`
+2. Check config
+    - Use template located in: `src/main/resources/config.yaml.template`
-2. Build and run the server
+3. Build and run the server
     - Either directly from your IDE
-    - Or via `mvn package` and running with `java -jar target/javabs-1.0-SNAPSHOT.jar` Don't forget to `mvn compile` after changing properties.
+    - Or via `mvn package` and running with `java -jar target/javabs-1.0X.jar` Don't forget to `mvn compile` after changing properties.

 ## 📃 License